BELABOX/tutorial/readme.md

 If you become a recurring [github sponsor](https://github.com/sponsors/rationalsa), you'll get a BELABOX cloud remote account allowing you to manage your encoder from any Internet-connected device via [cloud.belabox.net](https://cloud.belabox.net/).
 Otherwise you'll need a direct LAN connection to your encoder to access belaUI.
 Depending on your modem setup, you could make belaUI accessible either through a modem that has both USB (for the Jetson) and WiFI (for the phone) interfaces, or by enabling the hotspot feature on the phone and connecting the Jetson to it as per step 4, or by setting up a Wifi access point on the Jetson Nano - outside the scope of this tutorial.

-If you're not confident following any of the instructions, please wait until we're able to distribute BELABOX in a more convenient format.

-Once you're set up, check out [the bitrate guide](https://github.com/BELABOX/tutorial/blob/main/bitrate_guide.md).

 Receiving the stream
 --------------------